 Want to enjoy some good old Dutch windmills?
 Then a walk through Prinsemolenpark and around the Bergse Voorplas might be something for you.
-The windmill called Molen de Vier Winden (Mill the Four Winds) is located only a few minutes walk from the upper corner of the park.
+The windmill called Molen de Vier Winden (The Four Winds Mill) is located only a few minutes’ walk from the upper corner of the park.

-Prinsemolenpark is a green strip of land located in between the Bergse Voorplas and the river Rotte, which means you can enjoy marvelous views of the water from here.
-Away from the hustle and bustle of the city centre, this is the perfect spot to come and savour a moment of tranquility.
+Prinsemolenpark is a green strip of land located between the Bergse Voorplas and the river Rotte, which means you can enjoy marvellous views of the water from here.
+Away from the hustle and bustle of the city centre, this is the perfect spot to come and savour a moment of tranquillity.

 🚗 How to get there: Head to Rotterdam Noord train station and make your way from there.